fectec/JohnDeereFPGA/README.md

 It consists of a **John Deere tractor driving simulator via the Unity game engine**.
 The vehicle is controlled through the **DE10-Lite FPGA board programmed in VHDL**.
 The *accelerometer* represents the steering, the *switches* represent the Gear Selection and the *buttons* represent the Throttle and Brake.
 This information is sent via TTL/USB to the simulation running on a desktop or personal computer, which displays the corresponding tractor behavior on the monitor.
 Likewise, if an object is picked up in the video game, this data is sent via the above-mentioned channel to the board, which then shows the number of items picked up so far on a *7-segment display*.

 First implementation was done using *UART*, *debounce*, *BCD to 7 segments decoder* and *accelerometer* entities instantiated as components inside a board interface top-entity.
-Then, a *Gumnut* soft-core microprocessor was added so it would be possible to interact with all the interfaces (accelerometer, switches, buttons, displays, serial port) via *Assembly*.
+Then, a *Gumnut* soft-core microprocessor was added so it would be possible to interact with all the interfaces (accelerometer, switches, buttons, displays, serial port) via *Gumnut Assembly* (*Gasm*).

 ## Gumnut-less implementation

 This part relies on a *Moore's Finite State Machine*.
-It transitions to the state of the current active input element, where it sends employing UART component a corresponding value, which is then decoded in the Unity *C#* script to perform the desired action.
+It transitions to the state of the current active input element, where it sends employing UART component a corresponding value, which is then decoded in the *Unity C#* script to perform the desired action.

 <p align="center">
   <img src="https://github.com/fectec/JohnDeereFPGA/assets/127822858/c63962ac-0404-47f9-9ca1-4f194da40d04" alt = "FSM" width="518" height="291"/>